 Adobe Rent a Car – They seem to have the newest and best fleet in Costa Rica.

-Vamos Rent-A-Car – Older fleet, but good customer service and reasonably priced cars.
+Vamos Rent-A-Car – Good customer service and reasonably priced cars.

 Mapache Rent a Car – Good prices and in my experience an honest company.